Transformer Oil Purifiers and Their Supporting Equipment in Power Systems

 2. Dry Air Generator

-In some instances, transformer oil may require an extra step to achieve exceptionally low moisture levels.
-This is where dry air generators come into play.
-These generators produce air that is virtually devoid of moisture.
-This dry air is then used in a purging process.
-During purging, the dry air is passed through the oil, further eliminating any residual moisture that might be present after the initial vacuum dehydration stage.
-This additional step is particularly beneficial when dealing with severely degraded oil or when aiming for the highest possible level of moisture removal.
+Sometimes, transformer oil may require a further process to achieve very low moisture levels.
+This is where dry air generators come in.
+These generators produce virtually moisture-free air.
+This dry air is then applied in a purging process.
+During purging, dry air is passed through the oil, further stripping out any residual moisture that might still be present after the initial vacuum dehydration process.
+This second process is particularly helpful when dealing with very degraded oil or when the highest possible level of moisture removal is wanted.

 3. Transformer Oil BDV Tester

-The transformer oil BDV tester is an essential instrument for evaluating the oil’s insulating capabilities.
-It measures the specific voltage level at which the oil loses its ability to insulate and electrical breakdown occurs.
-This critical measurement is known as the breakdown voltage (BDV).
-A high BDV indicates that the oil can withstand significant voltage stresses within the transformer without compromising its insulating properties.
-Transformer oil purifiers aim to significantly increase the oil’s BDV by removing contaminants that can weaken its insulating strength.
-By monitoring BDV values before and after purification, the effectiveness of the treatment can be directly assessed.
+The transformer oil BDV tester is the most important equipment to determine the insulating characteristics of the oil.
+It measures the specific voltage level at which the oil is not able to perform as an insulator, and electrical breakdown occurs.
+This valuable reading is known as the breakdown voltage (BDV).
+Having a high BDV indicates that the oil will be capable of withstanding high voltage stresses within the transformer without compromising its insulating characteristics.
+Transformer oil purifiers attempt to raise the BDV of the oil quite significantly by removing impurities that have the effect of lowering its insulating strength.
+BDV values before and after purification, the effectiveness of the treatment can be directly assessed.

 4. Oil Analysis Equipment